geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 .. literalinclude:: artifacts/eclipse.ini

-7. Double click on your desktop short cut to start up eclipse.
+7. Double click on your desktop shortcut to start up eclipse.
 8. When you start up eclipse for the first time it will prompt you for a workspace.
 To keep our java work in one spot you can type in: